sanity-io/groq-js/API.md

   // Parameters availble in the GROQ query (using `$param` syntax). params?: Record<string, unknown>

+  // Timestamp used for now().
+  timestamp?: Date

+  // Value used for identity().
+  identity?: string
 }

 declare async function evaluate(node: ExprNode, options: EvaluateOptions = {})